cakefuelled/strider-web/README.md

 }
 ```

-> *One of the dependencies (the http auth interceptor) has a bug and requires a line changed, I'll document this when I get a chance.
-Although by now they have probably fixed it anyway*

 ##Deploying
 The whole process of compiling and deploying to the production environment is done with **grunt**.
 At the moment there are two tasks available: